Item 13: Use default implementations to minimize required trait methods

 }

 This approach leads to trait definitions that have a small number of required methods, plus a much larger number of default-implemented methods.
-An implementor for the trait only has to implement the former, and gets all of the latter for free.
+An implementor for the trait has to implement only the former and gets all of the latter for free.

 Trait methods can impose trait bounds, indicating that a method is only available if the types involved implement particular traits.
 The Iterator trait also shows that this is useful in combination with default method implementations.
 For example, the cloned() iterator method has a trait bound and a default implementation:

-fn cloned<'a, T: 'a>(self) -> Cloned<Self>
+fn cloned<'a, T>(self) -> Cloned<Self>

 where